Prag8855/aab/content/guides/start-a-business-in-germany.md

 As a freelancer, **never choose health insurance yourself**.
 It's a terrible idea.
 Freelancers often get stuck with bad or expensive health insurance.
 [Freelance visa](/glossary/Freelance%20visa) applications are often rejected because of invalid health insurance.

-Talk with a health insurance broker.
-They will help you choose the best insurance.
-Their help is free.
+Ask my health insurance broker for advice.
+He will help you choose the best insurance.
+His help is free.

 {% include '_blocks/healthInsuranceQuestion.html' %}

-I work with [Feather Insurance](/out/feather) since 2018.
-They helped me switch to private insurance and save over 400€ per month.
-I had a difficult case, and Rob worked for months to get me accepted.
-They have a lot of experience with immigrants.

 **Join the [[Künstlersozialkasse]]** if you can.
 They pay half of your health insurance.
 It's a really good deal.
 You can do this later.